adarshn02/adarshn02/README.md

 ## 💼 Experience

 - Currently pursuing a Bachelor's degree in Artificial Intelligence and Data Science.
-- Worked as an Intern and Frontend Developer at a local startup called Mideara Enterprises.
+- Worked as an Intern and Software Developer at a local startup called Mideara Enterprises.
-- Completed projects inn HTML, CSS and Javascript.
+- Completed projects inn HTML, CSS and Javascript and Python
 - Completed projects in machine learning and deep learning using TensorFlow.
 - Proficient in data analysis, visualization, and manipulation with Python libraries.
 - Developed web applications with HTML and CSS.